doppelmutzi/monorepo-playground/README.md

 All 3 projects are located at _projects_ folder.
 The following steps are required to run the app:

-1. Init all dependencies and bootstrap all dependencies of all projects.
+1. Bootstrap all dependencies of all projects.
+No `lerna bootstrap` is required since `yarn` or `yarn install` is doing the same.

 ```bash
 $ yarn